DakshitChopra/Contacts-App/README.md

 - Editing and deleting a contact in place should be done in place without the need to re-render the complete list.

 Upcoming Feature:
-- Authentication using Facebook to be added in next update.
+- Authentication using Facebook to be added in next update, and dialer feature.